The man who founded Trader Joe’s has died, and people are mourning the cultural icon

 When they heard about Coulombe’s death, shoppers posted some of their favorite products: everything but the bagel seasoning, pickled popcorn, chicken gyoza pot stickers and pancake bread.

-“Raise a Glass of Two-Buck Chuck,” one headline honored, referring to the Charles Shaw-brand wine Trader Joe’s stores sold for $1.99.
+“Raise a Glass of Two-Buck Chuck,” one headline honored, referring to the Charles Shaw wine Trader Joe’s sold for $1.99.

-Recalling family trips to French vineyards, Coulombe’s son, also named Joe, said his father was always sampling wines to offer, according to AP.
+Recalling family trips to French vineyards, Coulombe’s son, also named Joe, said his father was always sampling wines to offer, according to the AP.

 “He wanted to make sure whatever was sold in our store was of good value,” he said.

 “My sisters and I remember him bringing home all kinds of things for us to try,” Joe Jr. added.
-“At his offices he had practically daily tastings of new products.
+“At his offices, he had practically daily tastings of new products.
 Always the aim was to provide good food and good value to people.”

 Coulombe sold Trader Joe’s to German grocery retailer Aldi Nord in 1979.
 He retired from the company nine years later.

-Part of Coulombe’s tactic was producing a store brand of as many products as he could, cutting the cost of the product and delivering those savings to customers.
+Part of Coulombe’s strategy was producing a store brand of as many products as he could, cutting the cost of production and delivering those savings to customers.

 He would also stop selling an item if it wasn’t in season or easily available, meaning the store’s stock was always changing.